David Shapell

 David Shapell (February 4, 1921 – February 8, 2015) was a Polish-born American real estate developer and philanthropist from Los Angeles, California.
 A Holocaust survivor, he was the co-founder of one of the largest real estate development companies in Southern California.
 He supported Jewish charitable causes in the United States and Israel.

 Early life

 David Shapell was born as David Czapelski on February 4, 1921, in Wolbrom, a shtetl in Poland.
 His father was a goose farmer.

-During World War II, he was sent to Soviet labour camps and later served in the Soviet Army against the Nazis.
+During World War II, he escaped Poland and fought in the Polish army under Soviet control throughout the rest of the war.
 By the end of the war, most of his family members had been murdered by the Nazis, except for one brother, Nathan Shapell, and a sister.

 Shortly after the war, he lived in Germany, and emigrated to the United States in the early 1950s.

 Career

 Shapell first worked for a relative who owned a grocery store in Detroit, Michigan, alongside his brother Nathan.

 In 1955, they moved to Los Angeles, California, and co-founded a real estate development company with their brother-in-law, Max Webb.
 It became known as Shapell Industries, one of the largest developers in Southern California.
 It was acquired by Toll Brothers in 2013.